cuongtm2012/Film_Flex_Release/docs/GITHUB_WORKFLOWS.md

-# FilmFlex GitHub Workflows
+# PhimGG GitHub Workflows

-This document provides an overview of all the GitHub Actions workflows available for the FilmFlex application.
+This document provides an overview of all the GitHub Actions workflows available for the PhimGG application.

 ## Available Workflows

 ### 1. `filmflex-deploy.yml`

-**Purpose:** Main deployment workflow for FilmFlex
+**Purpose:** Main deployment workflow for PhimGG

 **Triggers:**
 - Push to `main` branch (except for `.md` and `.gitignore` files)